ThiagoBfim/LearningML/README.md

 - ML Prediction with [Keras](https://keras.io/)

 ## Info
-Project for Siraj's course for learn ML with python.
+Project for Siraj course to learn ML with python.